-It is also important to note the community and environment play critical roles.
+It is also important to note that the community and the environment play critical roles.
 All aspects of the economy are rooted in the environment (natural capital) in which they operate and contribute significantly to quality of life.
-Lastly, your community is what brings it all together.
+Your community is what brings it all together.
 If your community is not supportive of economic development efforts, then the probability of success is very limited.

-Given this model, consider that for decades, the conventional wisdom for economic development has been that new economic activity has to be recruited from elsewhere rather than grown locally.
+For decades, the conventional wisdom for economic development has been that new economic activity has to be recruited from elsewhere rather than grown locally.
 As a result, a whole economic development industry has been created focused on marketing, recruitment, associated tax, and other financial incentives.

-This has led to escalating competition between counties, regions, and states to attract companies considering relocation or expansion, often at enormous cost to the "winning" area and a relatively lower probability of success.
+This has led to escalating competition between counties, regions, and states to attract companies considering relocation or expansion, often at enormous cost to the "winning" area and with a relatively lower probability of success.